Fox-ML-infrastructure/FoxML_Core/LEGAL/SUBSCRIPTIONS.md

 ## Pricing

 **Commercial licensing is per team/desk and starts at $120,000/year.
-Paid pilot required for organizational evaluation (after 30-day $0 evaluation period).
-Fees are specified in Ordering Documents.
-See `DOCS/02_reference/commercial/COMMERCIAL.md` for pricing and packages.**
+Evaluation: 30-day $0 evaluation (strict limits), then paid Pilot ($35k) required for continued evaluation.** Fees are specified in Ordering Documents.
+See `LEGAL/QUICK_REFERENCE.md` for pricing summary.

 **Licensed Unit Definition:**
 - **One "Desk/Team"** = up to **N** named users (authorized individuals)